DerGuru/The-Resonant/New Chapters/Part2/P2-11_Archive_Sabotage.md

 Tomorrow, they'd work on defensive patterns.
 Would learn to hide their integration levels.
 Would become a little bit more capable.

-And someday—maybe soon, maybe not—they'd be strong enough to stand against institutional power.
+And somedayï¿½maybe soon, maybe notï¿½they'd be strong enough to stand against institutional power.

 But not today.